MoOx/phenomic/docs/content/docs/faq/react.md

 ```

 The message is pretty clear.
 You have to examine your code and check carefully
 what can be rendered differently.
-Feel free to ask for help on the support chat.
+Feel free to ask for help on [gitter](https://gitter.im/MoOx/phenomic).

 Here are some common cases for this warning:

 ### Date and time

-Due to the different timezone between the build server and your visitors, generated
+Due to the timezone differences between the build server and your visitors, generated
 date and time can be different.
 To fix this, ensure that the timezone is
 correctly set.